 Burgs and more!

 Tasted the 1995, on 7/14/18 at Plumed Horse.
 Dark gold color with sight orange tinge.
 Nose of butter rum, well ripened apricot and golden raisin.
 Lovely balanced flavors, well on its way to sherry.
 Nuts, citrus, spice and dried apple.
 Good acid, not overpowering.
 A great pairing with the roasted apricot and Mt.
 Tam triple cream cheese.
 Thank you, Jeffrey Perisho, for the suggestion! — a year ago

 Tasted the 2016 on 5/3/18 at Rigamarole in Paris.

 On the nose: baking spice, orange peel, lemon jest, baked pear, mandarin orange, red apple.
 Very fresh on the palate, lemony and rich, great balance.
-A smooth and bright pairing to oysters with black garlic oil and with the scallop crudo. — a year ago
+A smooth and bright pairing to oysters with black garlic oil and with the scallop crudo. — 2 years ago

 A surprise find at Deo Deka.
 6/29/18